jon-starnes/adnd-js/pages/races.md

 <div id="half-orc-race">
   <h2>Half-Orc</h2>
-  Half-Orcs are the offspring of humans and orcs.
-They are physically strong, with a high strength score, but they have a lower intelligence and charisma score.
-Half-Orcs are often marginalized in society, living on the fringes of human or orc communities.
-They can struggle with feelings of alienation and rejection.
-Half-Orcs value strength, toughness, and endurance.
-They often face prejudice and discrimination due to their orcish heritage, which can lead them to become hardened and bitter.

-  Recommended classes: Half-Orcs make excellent fighters, barbarians, and rangers.
-Due to their lower intelligence and charisma score, they may struggle with classes that rely heavily on those attributes, such as wizards or paladins.
+### Professions and Class Affinity:
+Half-Orsinians excel in roles that require physical strength and endurance.
+They make exceptional warriors, guards, and scouts.
+Their innate resilience also makes them suitable for the roles of adventurers and explorers.
+Due to their primal instincts, they can also be effective druids or rangers.

+### Cultural Behaviors and Society:
+Half-Orsinians often live in semi-nomadic societies, valuing strength, honor, and family ties.
+They have a deep respect for nature and their ancestral traditions.
+Their communities are typically egalitarian, with leadership roles often determined by merit and prowess.

+### Class Restrictions:
+While there are no strict class restrictions, Half-Orsinians are less likely to be found in classes that require high levels of magical aptitude, such as wizards or sorcerers.
 </div>

 <div id="gnome-race">